scorpido74/azure-docs.nl-nl/articles/backup/backup-azure-afs-automation.md

 ## <a name="next-steps"></a>Volgende stappen

-[Meer informatie over](backup-azure-files.md) het maken van een back-up van Azure files in de Azure Portal.
+[Learn about](backup-azure-files.md) backing up Azure Files in the Azure portal.